mia-platform/documentation/docs/business_suite/backoffice/external-components/bundling.md

 ---
 id: bundling
-title: Bundling your webcomponents with `vite`
+title: Bundling your webcomponents with vite
 sidebar_label: Bundling
+sidebar_position: 30
 ---

 The aim of this section is to highlight some features we found useful to bundle webcomponents together.

 Let's say we have a bunch of webcomponents such as